Punktum-dk/whois-service-specification/README.md

 whois -h whois-sandbox.dk-hostmaster.dk waiting-list.dk
 # Hello X.X.X.X.
 Your session has been logged.
 #
-# Copyright (c) 2002 - 2021 by DK Hostmaster A/S
+# Copyright (c) 2002 - 2021 by Punktum dk A/S
 #
 # Version: 5.0.0
 #
-# The data in the DK Whois database is provided by DK Hostmaster A/S
+# The data in the DK Whois database is provided by Punktum dk A/S
 # for information purposes only, and to assist persons in obtaining
 # information about or related to a domain name registration record.
 # We do not guarantee its accuracy.
 We will reserve the right to remove
 # access for entities abusing the data, without notice.
 #
 # Any use of this material to target advertising or similar activities
 # are explicitly forbidden and will be prosecuted.
-DK Hostmaster A/S
+Punktum dk A/S
 # requests to be notified of any such activities or suspicions thereof.

 Domain:               waiting-list.dk